Cluster API Provider Linode

 Firewalling

-This guide covers how Cilium can be set up to act as a host firewall on CAPL clusters.
+This guide covers how Cilium and Cloud Firewalls can be used for firewalling CAPL clusters.

 • Kubeadm cluster allow rules